How can Software Product Design help in a software project and what are its example outputs?

 High fidelity mock-ups are usually created by a User Experience specialist, together with a Graphic Designer and are based on the less detailed low fidelity mock-ups.
 The high fidelity mock-ups show graphic designs of your software’s screens.
 They depict a final view of the software’s design and can thus be used for any presentations, including for trade shows and marketing purposes, as well as a ready-to-use resource for software developers.

 Usability Testing is a method of verifying functionalities with existing or potential software users.
-It aims to evaluate the ease of use, intuitiveness and the extent to which your software serves its purpose and fulfills the user’s’ needs.
-It gives relevant insights based on real user behaviour, and not on assumptions.
+It aims to evaluate the ease of use, intuitiveness and the extent to which your software serves its purpose and fulfils the user’s’ needs.
+It gives relevant insights based on real user behaviour not on assumptions.
 A Usability Testing session is conducted according to a previously prepared scenario.
 Users are asked to complete several tasks, openly talk about any problems they encounter and communicate any observations.
 Users are prompted to use the ‘loud thinking protocol’ in order to record their real emotions and opinions.
 Users can test the prototype or the application itself.
 The important factor of the usability testing success is to work iteratively, understanding that usually there is a need of repeating the sessions in order to come closer to the optimum solution.

-Why is Analysis and Design worth considering?
+Why is Software Product Design worth considering?